bratislava/bratislava.github.io/pages/onboarding/kubernetes-lens-setup.md

 - Download and install vsphere tanzu plugin [here](https://k8s.tanzu.bratislava.sk), you need to be connected on cable or through VPN to magistrate network
   - Windows - copy `kubectl` and `kubectl-vsphere` to `c:/windows/system32` (needed admin rights) otherwise `kubectl vsphere login` commands will not work
 - Install [kubeseal](https://github.com/bitnami-labs/sealed-secrets#installation) `brew install kubeseal` (`apt install kubeseal`), a tool for generating secrets
-- Download and install Kubernetes [Lens](https://k8slens.dev), a GUI tool for easier management of cluster deployments
+- Download and install Kubernetes [OpenLens](https://github.com/MuhammedKalkan/OpenLens) `brew install openlens`, a GUI tool for easier management of cluster deployments
+  - Also note the [extensions section](https://github.com/MuhammedKalkan/OpenLens?tab=readme-ov-file#extensions) to add the Node/Pod menu extension.
-- If you prefer command line environments there is also a tool called [k9s](https://k9scli.io/), which can serve as alternative to Lens.
+- If you prefer command line environments there is also a tool called [k9s](https://k9scli.io/), which can serve as alternative to OpenLens.

 ## Login